s2005/win-cli-mcp-server/docs/tasks/07-update-documentation-and-sample-configurations.md

 ### Functional Requirements

 - [ ] README clearly explains new configuration structure
-- [ ] Migration guide covers all common scenarios
+- [ ] Usage examples cover all common scenarios
 - [ ] All example configurations are valid and load without errors
 - [ ] CLI usage guide covers all shells with examples
 - [ ] Path format requirements are clearly documented